leferrad/meli_datachallenge2019/docs/notes.md

 - **Using neural networks as Machine Learning approach:** Since the main source of information to use is text, this is an NLP problem to solve and it is well known that the state-of-art algorithms in this problematic are neural networks.
 Therefore, despite the lack of experience in the recent techniques, this was the path to take for the solution.
 - **No pretrained solutions:** Due to the lack of time to validate improvements, as well as the "challenge" of doing a solution from scratch, no pretrained models will be used for this approach.
+- **Only using title information:** The models will predict categories only based on the text in title and not in the label quality (due to the lack of information and confidence of this attribute).

 As mentioned in the project's README, the main goal of this work was to do a productive solution, with good enough results but probably not ready to compete in a leaderboard of a competence (due to the lack of time and experience on NLP projects).